-The returning officer will hire and train two election officers to conduct the mobile vote.
-While the returning officer is responsible for hiring the required election officers, the facility representative may recommend to the returning officer any facility staff that would be interested in working these positions.
+The Returning Officer will hire and train two election officers to conduct the mobile vote.
+While the Returning Officer is responsible for hiring the required election officers, the facility representative may recommend to the Returning Officer any facility staff who would be interested in working these positions.
 This option may be preferred in some locations, as it ensures that staff are familiar with the electors, which may reduce stress on them during the voting process.